-Annexure E: Ministerial Determination Template

-[Agency] compliance with the Internal Audit and Risk Management Policy for the NSW Public Sector

-- I, [Portfolio Minister] am of the opinion that [agency] has internal audit and risk management processes in operation that are, excluding the exceptions described below, compliant with the core requirements set out in the Internal Audit and Risk Management Policy for the NSW Public Sector. - I, [Portfolio Minister] understand that the following core requirements of Internal Audit and Risk Management Policy (TPP 15-03) have not been met:

-Core Requirement Reason for non-compliance with the core requirement 7p

-I note that the following alternative arrangements have been implemented to achieve outcomes equivalent to the requirement(s):

-Summary of alternative arrangements How the alternative arrangements will achieve equivalent outcomes COA

-I, [Portfolio Minister] am of the opinion that the practicable alternative measures implemented demonstrate that the [agency] has established and maintained framewo ks, including systems, processes and procedures for appropriately managing audit and risk within the [agency].

-This exception to the core requirements of the Internal Audit and Risk Management Policy for the NSW Public Sector (TPP15-03) is valid for the financial year(s) (20XX-20XX)21

-Portfolio Minister

-(Sign and Date)
+Annexure E: Ministerial Determi nation Template n the Internal Audit and Risk or the NSW Public Sector I, [Portfolio Minister] am of the opinion that [agend processes in operation that are, excluding the excrequirements set out in the Internal Audit and Ris . ceptions described below, compliant with the core I, [Portfolio Minister] understand that the following core requirements of Internal Audit and Risk Management Policy (TPP 15-03) have not been met: Core Requirement Reason for non-compliance with the core requirement I note that the following alternative arrangements have been implemented to achieve outcomes equivalent to the requirement(s): Summary of alternative arrangements How the alternative arrangements will achieve equivalent outcomes Summary of alternative arrangements I, [Portfolio Minister] am of the opinion that the prademonstrate that the [agency] has established an processes and procedures for appropriately mana.
+This exception to the core requirements of the Int NSW Public Sector (TPP15-03) is valid for the fin equivalent outcomes acticable alternative measures implemented d maintained frameworks, including systems, aging audit and risk within the [agency]. ernal Audit and Risk Management Policy for the I, [Portfolio Minister] am of the opinion that the prodemonstrate that the [agency] has established an processes and procedures for appropriately managements.
+This exception to the core requirements of the International Control of the International equivalent outcomes acticable alternative measures implemented d maintained frameworks, including systems, aging audit and risk within the [agency]. ernal Audit and Risk Management Policy for the